afscmariculture/oyster_report/README.md

-# Long-term Monitoring at a SE Alaska Oyster Farm
+# Long-term Monitoring at a Southeast Alaska Oyster Farm

 ## Determining Environmental Drivers of Harmful Algal Blooms (HABs) and How Environmental Conditions and Phytoplankton Community Composition Impact Oyster Health